 Ms. Blakney is licensed to practice before all courts in the State of Tennessee, the United States District Courts for the Middle and Eastern Districts of Tennessee, the United States Court of Appeals for the Sixth Circuit, and is accredited by the Department of Veterans Affairs.

 She is married to Michael Rogers, and she has two step-daughters, Caroline and Katie.
-They live in South Knoxville with a growing collection of rescued family pets, including a cranky cat named Phil, an even crankier cat named Pearl, a love-able terrier mix named Slinky, a well-meaning but hyper hound mix named Ollie, a scruffy boxer mix/escape artist named Ralphie, and a cute mutt of undetermined origin named Caesar.
+They live in South Knoxville with a growing collection of rescued family pets, including a cranky cat named Phil, and even crankier cat named Pearl, a love-able terrier mix named Slinky, a scruffy boxer mix/escape artist named Ralphie, and a cute mutt of undetermined origin named Caesar.